akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202404/20240412000000/index.md

 {{<citation>}}

-Suleyman Ozdel, Yao Rong, Berat Mert Albaba, Yen-Ling Kuo, Xi Wang.
+Suleyman Ozdel, Yao Rong, Berat Mert Albaba, Yen-Ling Kuo, Xi Wang, Enkelejda Kasneci.
 (2024)
 **A Transformer-Based Model for the Prediction of Human Gaze Behavior on Videos**
 <br/>
 <button class="copy-to-clipboard" title="A Transformer-Based Model for the Prediction of Human Gaze Behavior on Videos" index=67>